Thursday, January 7, 2016

 10) You shall not covet.

 There are some variations to this.
-Commandment no. 4 is often recited as “You shall remember the Sabbath as a day of rest”, or “You shall remember the Sabbath, to keep it holy”.
-Commandment no. 5 is sometimes: “You shall honor your parents” or “You shall honor your Father and Mother”.
-Commandment no. 6 is sometimes, You shall not murder.”
-Commandment no. 9 is sometimes, “You shall not bear false witness.”
+Commandment no. 4 is often recited as “You shall remember the Sabbath as a day of rest” or “You shall remember the Sabbath, to keep it holy.”
+Commandment no. 5 is sometimes stated as “You shall honor your parents” or “You shall honor your Father and Mother.”
+Commandment no. 6 is sometimes stated as “You shall not murder.”
+Commandment no. 9 is sometimes stated as “You shall not bear false witness.”

-The full version of the Ten Commandments has been taken from the English Standard Version of the Bible.
+The following full version of the Ten Commandments has been taken from the English Standard Version of the Bible.
 Here is Exodus chapter 20, where the Ten Commandments are first mentioned in the Bible.
-We shall consider the whole chapter to provide a little context and throw some light on the awesomeness of the occasion when these great truths were first presented to the people of Israel.
+We shall consider the whole chapter to provide a little context and shed some light on the awesomeness of the occasion when these great truths were first presented to the people of Israel.

 The Complete Version